ghoneycutt/puppet-module-nscd/README.md

 group_enable_cache
 ----------------------
-Settings for enable-cache service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for enable-cache service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be 'yes' or 'no'.

 - *Default*: 'no'

 group_positive_time_to_live
 -------------------------------
-Settings for positive-time-to-live service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for positive-time-to-live service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be a number in seconds.

 - *Default*: '600'

 group_negative_time_to_live
 -------------------------------
-Settings for negative-time-to-live service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for negative-time-to-live service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be a number in seconds.

 - *Default*: 20

 group_suggested_size
 ------------------------
-Settings for suggested-size service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for suggested-size service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be a number.

 - *Default*: 211

 group_check_files
 ---------------------
-Settings for check-files service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for check-files service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be 'yes' or 'no'.

 - *Default*: 'yes'

 group_persistent
 --------------------
-Settings for persistent service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for persistent service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be 'yes' or 'no'.

 - *Default*: 'yes'

 group_shared
 ----------------
-Settings for shared service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for shared service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be 'yes' or 'no'.

 - *Default*: 'yes'

 group_max_db_size
 ---------------------
-Settings for max-db-size service in nscd.conf where service can be either passwd, group, hosts, services.
+Settings for max-db-size service in nscd.conf where service can be either passwd, group, hosts, services, netgroup.
 Must be a number in bytes.

 - *Default*: 33554432